Elements-Agency/benjaminjyoung/content/artwork/citrus-study/index.md

 alt: This gouache painting by Ben Young depicts a still life with a red mug in the center, a green lime on the left, and a bright yellow lemon on the right, all set against a dark, textured background.
 author: Benjamin J. Young

+progress: This was done with several painted layers of gouache and watercolor paint in certain areas as a glaze.
+Painted on cold press cotton watercolor block paper.
+The study took honestly a few weeks.
+It was a lot of applying one layer or blending, waiting for the painting to dry, and then continuing on with the next layer or step.
+This would have been honestly much easier using oil paint, but I did not have the supplies on hand at the time and took it as a challenge to do the blending in watercolor.

 featured: false
 ratio: landscape